-Judge orders Uber to hand over unredacted term sheet with Otto to Waymo
+Judge orders Uber to hand over to Waymo unredacted term sheet with Otto

 On Wednesday, Judge William Alsup issued a notice that essentially said that the privilege logs Levandowski provided to the court were garbage and did not provide any useful information.

-“To give just one example, entire pages of the spreadsheet in response to RFP No. 3 consisted of line items that identified “document type” as “loose e-mail attachment” and were otherwise blank,” Alsup wrote.
+“To give just one example, entire pages of the spreadsheet in response to RFP No. 3 consisted of line items that identified ‘document type’ as ‘loose e-mail attachment’ and were otherwise blank,” Alsup wrote.
 “Similarly, dozens of pages of the spreadsheet in response to RFP No. 1 appeared dedicated to email attachments identified only by email account, time stamp, and otherwise wholly non-descriptive information.
-It would be wrong to suggest that any of those “privilege log” entries could justify any claim of privilege.”
+It would be wrong to suggest that any of those ‘privilege log’ entries could justify any claim of privilege.”

 Quick context: On April 12, Alsup ordered Levandowski to provide logs justifying his assertion of the Fifth Amendment, saying that it should not be a long document and that he provide Waymo “enough of the argument so that they can respond.”